debuti/umock-examples/googletest-test/README.md

-# UMock examples: Simple lib
+# UMock examples: GoogleTest

-This example illustrates the ease of use of UMock combined with CMocka.
+This example illustrates the ease of use of UMock combined with GoogleTest.

 ## Usage
 Build and test with